-The NFIA defines controllable electronic records as "an electronic record that can be subjected to control," noting that "the term has the same meaning as digital asset and does not include electronic chattel paper, electronic documents, investment property, and transferable records under the Uniform Electronic Transactions Act."16 Further, the NFIA recognizes that digital assets/controllable electronic records are recorded on the blockchain, which it defines as a "distributed digital record of controllable electronic record transactions."17
+The NFIA defines controllable electronic records as "an electronic record that can be subjected to control," noting that "the term has the same meaning as digital asset and does not include electronic chattel paper, electronic documents, investment property, and transferable records under the Uniform Electronic Transactions Act."
+Further, the NFIA recognizes that digital assets/controllable electronic records are recorded on the blockchain, which it defines as a "distributed digital record of controllable electronic record transactions."

-Examples of technological and design features of digital assets in contrast to other traditional asset classes include:18
+Examples of technological and design features of digital assets in contrast to other traditional asset classes include: 18

 - Digital / virtual nature: Digital assets are digital in their nature, and do not possess physical characteristics (in contrast, to say, banknotes or coins).
 As such, they are typically transferred, stored, and traded electronically. - Reliance on cryptography: Digital assets rely primarily on cryptography and advanced mathematical techniques to restrict the transmission of data to the relevant intended parties.
-As explained by the Bank of International Settlements ("BIS"), "Examples of cryptographic tools include symmetric encryption cryptography (which relies on the same digital key to create and verify cryptographic signatures data), asymmetric encryption cryptography (which relies on different keys), and hashing (to verify the integrity of data);"19
+As explained by the Bank of International Settlements ("BIS"), "Examples of cryptographic tools include symmetric encryption cryptography (which relies on the same digital key to create and verify cryptographic signatures data),

-15 LB 649, Nebraska Legislature.
+&lt;sup>15 LB 649, Nebraska Legislature.
 "Legislative Bill 649: Nebraska Financial Innovation Act" (2021).